ellickhou/AIAproject-FittingRoom/README.md

 </div>

 ### Human Parser Influence
-- Since GMM takes the original clothing on person as ground truth by using human parser to crop the clothing out from person image, we premeditated the higher mIoU human parsing network can achieve the better GMM result would be.
+- Since GMM uses the original clothing on a person as ground truth by using a human parser to crop the clothing from a person's image, we hypothesize that a higher mIoU human parsing network can achieve better GMM results.

 <div align="center">
  <img src="image/PI.png" width="350px" />